-College classes are offered in conjunction with several area colleges and universities.
+North Kansas City Schools offers a Dual Credit program where college classes are offered in conjunction with several area colleges and universities.
 Students receive college credit as well as high school credit.
-Most colleges will transfer these credits toward their degree programs.
-However, it is recommended the student check with the college he/she plans to attend to see if they will accept the college credit.
+Most colleges will transfer these credits toward their degree programs, however the student should check with the college he/she plans to attend to see if they will accept the college credit.

 The cost to the student varies, but is often less than one half the cost of regular tuition.
 The Missouri Coordinating Board for Higher Education has a dual credit policy that applies ONLY to high school students taught on a high school campus by high school teachers.
 It does not apply to dual credit courses taught by college or university instructors on any campus or via television or the Internet.

 Students are required to complete an off-site dual enrollment application and obtain approval from their counselor if they plan to take an off campus dual credit class.
 A copy of the application can be obtained from your counselor.

 - Requires a minimum overall grade-point average of 3.0 (on a 4.0 scale).